samlovescoding/helium/README.md

 example, any original unmodified code imported from ungoogled-chromium remains licensed under their [BSD 3-Clause license](LICENSE.ungoogled_chromium)).

-## More documentation (soon)
+## Documentation

+Comprehensive developer documentation is now available:

+- **[Developer Guide](docs/index.md)** - Project structure, folder organization, and how to develop features for Helium
+- **[Installation Guide](docs/install.md)** - How to build Helium from source and test features locally

 > [!NOTE]
-> We will add more documentation along with design and motivation guidelines in the future.
+> We will continue to add more documentation along with design and motivation guidelines in the future.
-All docs will be linked here along with other related content.
+> All docs will be linked here along with other related content.